fallenapollonian/fallenapollonian.github.io/articles/economic-freedom.md

 There is a strong positive association between reforms towards more free markets with regard to governments' respect for human rights [(Soysa & Vadlammanati, 2013)](https://link.springer.com/article/10.1007/s11127-011-9847-2).

+## Misc Socialism

+Delayed economic reform in India because of its prolonged experiment with socialism led to over ten million "missing children", amongst other negative effects on quality of life [(Aiyar, 2009)](https://www.cato.org/sites/cato.org/files/pubs/pdf/dbp4.pdf#page=7).

+A meta-analysis found that about 245,000 deaths in the US in 2000 were attributable to low levels of education, 176,000 to racial segregation, 162,000 to low social support, 133,000 to individual-level poverty, 119,000 to income inequality, and 39,000 to area-level poverty [(Columbia, 2011)](http://www.publichealth.columbia.edu/public-health-now/news/how-many-us-deaths-are-caused-poverty-lack-education-and-other-social-factors).

+The Soviet Union initially had high economic growth due to the fact that as a developing economy it could adopt western technology while forcibly mobilizing resources to use such technology.
+Once the country began to catch up with the west, it could no longer do this and its productivity diminished.
+Various piecemeal reforms it attempted undermined its institutions and failed to improve the situation [(Johnston, 2024)](https://www.investopedia.com/articles/investing/021716/why-ussr-collapsed-economically.asp#citation-2).

+Between 1950-1980, China experienced the most rapid sustained increase in life expectancy of any population in documented global history, primarily through gains in school enrollment and public health campaigns [(Babiarz et al., 2014)](https://www.tandfonline.com/doi/abs/10.1080/00324728.2014.972432?journalCode=rpst20).\
+Xiaogang farmers, who agreed in 1978 to have personal property and no longer have collectivization, immediately had a massive increase in their agricultural productivity.
+This was used as a model for the rest of the Chinese economy to move to a market system [(Kestenbaum & Goldstein, 2012)](https://www.npr.org/sections/money/2012/01/20/145360447/the-secret-document-that-transformed-china).

 </div>